nbrown-dsl/flask-codemy-tutorial-series/README.md

 branches for each video in series

-pip install flask
-pip install SQLAlchemy
-pip install Flask-SQLAlchemy
+pip install flask SQLAlchemy Flask-SQLAlchemy